chromium/chromium/docs/native_relocations.md

 [relr_bug]: https://bugs.chromium.org/p/chromium/issues/detail?id=895194

 ### Memory Overhead
- * On Windows, there is [almost no memory overhead] from relocations.
+ * On Windows, relocations are applied by the kernel during page faults.
+There is therefore [almost no memory overhead] from relocations, as the memory they are applied to is still considered "clean" memory and shared between processes.
  * On Linux and Android, memory with relocations cannot be loaded read-only and result in dirty memory.
 99% of these symbols live in `.data.rel.ro`, which as of Oct 2019 is ~6.5MiB on Linux and ~2MiB on Android. `.data.rel.ro` is data